mattiaitaliano/road-to-big-tech-the-hard-way/README.md

 Long story short: no video tutorials, nor LLM for copy-pasting, but high focus on lectures, books and papers.

 I want to understand and master what I learn, not just complete a project.
 For this reason, I will focus on understanding and on a rigid spaced repetition schedule.

+Oh, and just for fun: all I'll code I will write it on NEOVIM as editor to learn movements and stuff.
+So it will really be the "hard way" and I can pose saying that I'm using vim, btw.